saraswatmks/saraswatmks.github.com/_posts/2020/2020-05-03-asyncio-concurrent-python-tutorial.md

 ### 2. How asyncio works ?

-Asyncio makes concurrency possible using Coroutines.
+Asyncio makes concurrency possible using coroutines.
 Coroutines are nothing but python functions prefixed with `async` keyword.
 For example:

 ```python